 The diocese has been home to several significant figures in the Episcopal Church's history including Thurgood Marshall, who won Brown v.
 Board of Education, the landmark school desegregation case and became the first African-American to serve on the U. S. Supreme Court.
 The church celebrates his feast on May 17.
 Other notable figures in the diocese's history include the Rt.
 Rev. John T. Walker, a trailblazing African American priest who became the first African American bishop of the diocese and first African American dean of Washington National Cathedral; Pamela Chinnis, the first woman to serve as president of the church's House of Deputies and and the Rt.
 Rev. Jane Holmes Dixon, who became the second female bishop in the Episcopal Church when she was elected suffragan bishop in 1992.

-Today, the Diocese of Washington is made up of around 38,000 members in 88 parishes and Washington National Cathedral.
-It has one mission, St. Barnabas Church of the Deaf, several university chaplaincies and numerous Latino congregations.
+Today, the Diocese of Washington is made up of around 38,000 members in 86 parishes and Washington National Cathedral.
+It has one mission, St. Barnabas Church of the Deaf, two university chaplaincies and numerous Latino congregations.
 Ten Episcopal schools also are affiliated with the diocese.

 The diocese is administered from Episcopal Church House on the grounds of Washington National Cathedral in the District of Columbia.